Mariners’ event will celebrate women in sports and acknowledge past, present and future challenges

 - Ingrid Russell-Narcisse, Mariners Senior Director, Corporate Partnerships

-- Heather Tarr, University of Washington Softball coach and U.S. U-19 National Team coach
+- Heather Tarr, University of Washington softball coach and U.S. U-19 National Team coach

 “You have to be thoroughly prepared,” said Ng, MLB’s highest-ranking woman executive, about breaking into a field dominated by men.
-“We’re still at a point where we’re going to have to out-shine the guys to get noticed, to get promoted.”
+“We’re still at a point where we’re going to have to outshine the guys to get noticed, to get promoted.”

 While working for the Everett AquaSox last season, Lee felt that, although staff and players always treated her with respect, the job and situation still presented challenges as the only woman on the Mariners’ athletic training staff.